user1pc/SubPixelLine/README.md

 If this value is negative, vector b is "right" of vector a.
 If it's positive, b is left of vector a.
 If the cross product is zero, a & b point in the same direction.

 Since we want to use only integer math, its easier to think of a pixel as having a size larger than 1x1, so assume the pixel has a width W x W. Ideally, W would be a power of 2 to make modulo/division easy.
-The line weare given from starts at point (P.x, P.y) and goes towards point (Qx,Qy).
+The line we are given from starts at point (P.x, P.y) and goes towards point (Qx,Qy).
 These points are also integers, but they don't need to be multiples of W, so this gives us the ability to have sub-pixel coordinates.
 <p align="left">
   <img src="./doc_images/the_algo_2_.png" style="width:900px;"/>
 </p>